 We will strive to continue to provide quality services while seeking opportunities to increase efficiencies and generate opportunities for increased revenues.

-The approval of the audited financial statements for the year ended March 31, 2021 as presented.
+Motion 1 - That the audited financial statements for the year ended March 31, 2022 be approved as presented.

-The appointment of KPMG as the auditors for the fiscal year ended March 31, 2022.
+Motion 2 - That the appointment of KPMG as the auditors for the fiscal year ended March 31, 2023 be approved

 Thank you very much.